quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 guess = utils.builder_to_tb(guess_builder)
 ```

-Due to the large supercell, we keep the original $16 \times 16$ geometry from `main` and instead use
+This remains the most expensive tutorial because the original $16 \times 16$ supercell from `main`
-a noticeably larger finite temperature together with looser charge, density, and
+produces a $1024 \times 1024$ Bloch Hamiltonian.
+We therefore keep the original geometry and only loosen solver-side controls for the zero-temperature build.
+At the moment we explicitly pin `max_subdivisions=0` so that only the root mesh is used, no preview mesh is generated, and no additional k-points are created by adaptive refinement.
+In this mode the density and charge error indicators are unavailable by construction, so `density_atol` is informational only.
-self-consistency tolerances for the tutorial build.
-We also pass
-`scipy.optimize.anderson` explicitly through the `optimizer=` hook.
+We also pass `scipy.optimize.anderson` explicitly through the `optimizer=` hook and keep a nonzero Anderson history, matching the aggressive coarse-grid strategy used in the original tutorial.

 ```{code-cell} ipython3
 from scipy.optimize import anderson